rickstaa/stable-gym/CONTRIBUTING.md

 ## GitHub actions

-The [Stable Gym](https://github.com/rickstaa/stable-gym) package contains several [GitHub actions](https://github.com/rickstaa/actions), which check code changes against the language guidelines above.
+The [Stable Gym](https://github.com/rickstaa/stable-gym) package contains several [GitHub actions](https://github.com/rickstaa/stable-gym/actions), which check code changes against the language guidelines above.
 As a result, when the above guidelines are not met, you will receive an **error/warning** when you create a pull request.
 Some of these actions will make pull requests which you can use to fix some of these violations.
 For other **errors/warnings**, you are expected to handle them yourself before merging them into the main branch.
 If you think a coding guideline needs to be corrected or your code structure doesn't allow you to respect the guideline, please state so in the pull request.

 ## Pre-commit hooks

-The [Stable Gym](https://github.com/rickstaa/stable-gym) package also contains several pre-commit hooks that can enforce the guidelines above before a commit is made.
+The [Stable Gym](https://github.com/rickstaa/stable-gym) package also contains several pre-commit hooks that enforce the guidelines above before committing.
 To enable these hooks, please:

 1. Install [node](https://nodejs.org/en/download/package-manager).
 2. Install [python](https://www.python.org/downloads).